felixs274/Gizwits-AquaForte/README.md

 ### 3.2.
 Login

-I tried to login, but I never got an answer.
+I tried to login, but I never got a normal answer.
 I tried two ways of sending the passcode to the device, but neither of them worked.

 ```bash
 echo "00 00 00 03 0f 00 00 08 00 0a PASSCODE" | xxd -r -p | ncat {device-ip} 12416